CORPORATE GOVERNANCE AND RESPONSIBILITY POLICY (As at 26 March 2019)

 Bio-Gene has established important business and scientific partnerships with leading global companies and international research organisations.
 These relationships offer critical analysis of research concepts from world experts in their field and provide the pathway for products to enter the market and change daily lives.

-In conducting its research and operations Bio-Gene has documented procedures and processes in place to ensure that all waste products (albeit relatively minor in volume) are disposed of strictly in accordance with relevant environment regulations.
+Bio-Gene’s research is conducted by third parties who are expected to ensure that all waste products (albeit relatively minor in volume) are disposed of strictly in accordance with relevant environment regulations.

 Corporate governance refers to the system by which companies are directed and managed.
 It influences how the objectives of a company are set and achieved, how risk is monitored and assessed, and how performance is optimised.
 What constitutes good corporate governance will evolve with the changing circumstances of a company and must be tailored to meet those circumstances.